MarkusBordihn/minecraft-bedrock-utils/README.md

 the project folder and not directly inside a behaviour pack or resource pack folder.

+### Recommended structure for new projects

+The following folder structure is recommended for new projects.

+- **Project Folder**
+  - **package.json** (for npm)

+Execute the command `npx minecraft-bedrock-utils new` inside the project folder to create the recommend structure.

 ## How to use the utils

 Use the **npx** command to run the utils with one of the commands in your